rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 This is my second post dedicated to the _error information loss_ in Haskell (the first was about [Maybe Overuse](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html)).

 ## Nutshell
-The `Alternative` typeclass is a very powerful tool in the FP toolbox. `Alternative` produces elegant and terse code. `Alternative` instances are also known for confusing or missing error outputs.
+The `Alternative` typeclass is a very powerful tool in the FP toolbox.
+It produces elegant, concise code. `Alternative` instances are also known for confusing and missing error outputs.
 Is there a decent `Alternative` that cares about errors?

+I picked _pessimism_ for the title, thinking that it will will add an interesting twist to this article.
+I realized that there is an interesting connection between `Alternative` and optimism:
 Thinking about _the glass being half empty or half full_, look at this computation:
 `a <|> b`
 and assume that `a` fails and `b` succeeds.